 Drama is human.

 The question of ‘How dramatic is life?’ is subjective: What one person feels to be boring, other experiences as thrilling.
-What another experiences as exciting, someone else finds it dull.
+What another experience as exciting, someone else finds it dull.

 Imagine how dull and dreary life would be if everyone had to all like the same things.